ILLIAC: ILLIAC IV

 The ILLIAC IV was one of the first attempts at a massively parallel computer.
 Key to the design as conceived by Daniel Slotnick, the director of the project, was fairly high parallelism with up to 256 processors, used to allow the machine to work on large data sets in what would later be known as array processing.
-The machine was to have 4 quadrants.
+The machine was to have four quadrants.
 Each quadrant had a Control Unit (CU) and 64 Processor Elements (PEs).
-Originally Texas Instruments made a commitment to build the Processing Elements (PEs) out of large scale integrated (LSI) circuits.
+Originally Texas Instruments made a commitment to build the Processing Elements (PEs) out of large-scale integrated (LSI) circuits.
 Several years into the project, TI backed out and said that they could not produce the LSI chips at the contracted price.
-This required a complete redesign using medium scale integrated circuits, leading to large delays and greatly increasing costs.
+This required a complete redesign using medium-scale integrated circuits, leading to large delays and greatly increasing costs.
 This also led to scaling the system back from four quadrants to a single quadrant, since the MSI version was going to be many times larger than the LSI version would have been.
 This led to the CU having pull out 'cards' that were on the order of two feet square.
 For the PEs what should have been chips about 1 inch in diameter were now roughly 6 by 10 inches.
-Space, power and air conditioning (not to mention budget) did not allow for a four quadrant machine.
+Space, power and air conditioning (not to mention budget) did not allow for a four-quadrant machine.
 The machine was 10' high, 8' deep and 50' long.
 There could be 10-12 instructions being sent from the CU on the wires to the PEs at any time.
-The power supplies for the machine were so large that it required designing a single tongue fork lift to remove and reinstall the power supply.
+The power supplies for the machine were so large that it required designing a single-tongue fork lift to remove and reinstall the power supply.
 The power supply buss bars on the machine spanned distances greater than three feet, and were octopus-like in design.
 Thick copper, the busses were coated in epoxy that often cracked resulting in shorts and an array of other issues.
-ILLIAC IV was designed by Burroughs Corporation and built in quadrants in Great Valley, PA during the years of 1967 through 1972.
-It had a traditional one address accumulator architecture, rather than the revolutionary stack architecture pioneered by Burroughs in the 5500/6500 machines.
-Illiac IV was designed in fact to be a "back end processor" to a B6700.
+ILLIAC IV was designed by Burroughs Corporation and built in quadrants in Great Valley, Pennsylvania during the years of 1967 through 1972.
+It had a traditional one-address accumulator architecture, rather than the revolutionary stack architecture pioneered by Burroughs in the 5500/6500 machines.
+ILLIAC IV was designed in fact to be a "back-end processor" to a B6700.
 The cost overruns caused by not getting the LSI chips and other design errors by Burroughs (the control unit was built with positive logic and the PEs with negative logic, etc.) made the project untenable.